hynek/first/README.rst

 *first* is a MIT licensed Python package with a simple function that returns the first true value from an iterable, or ``None`` if there is none.
-If you need more power, you can also supply a predicate whose result will be returned if true.
+If you need more power, you can also supply a predicate whose result will be returned `iff`_ true.

-   I'm using the term “true” consistently with Python docs for ``any()`` and ``all()`` — it means that the value evaluates to true like: ``True``, ``1``, ``"foo"`` or ``[None]``.
+   I’m using the term “true” consistently with Python docs for ``any()`` and ``all()`` — it means that the value evaluates to true like: ``True``, ``1``, ``"foo"`` or ``[None]``.
 But **not**: ``None``, ``False`` or ``0``.
 In JavaScript, they call this “truthy”.